ttajmajer/polish_lm_with_epochs/README.md

 Toy project based on LSTM language model.
 Using all available texts from http://wolnelektury.pl/ as the dataset.

 The model is character-level, but also includes extra vector with one-hot encoded literary epoch.
-The idea is to generate text with one neural network, but for different epochs, and so, with different 'flavours'.
+The idea is to generate text with one neural network, but with different 'flavours' distinctive for each epoch (assuming that there are distinctive literary features for each epoch).

 ## Usage